Michael Taylor (British killer): Exorcism

 Taylor lived in Ossett, West Yorkshire, working as a butcher.
 In 1974, Taylor's wife, Christine, stated to a Christian Fellowship Group to which Taylor belonged, that his relationship with the lay leader of the group, Marie Robinson, was "carnal" in nature.
-Michael Taylor admitted that he felt evil within him and eventually attacked Robinson verbally, who screamed back at him.
+Michael Taylor admitted that he felt evil within him and was encouraged by the group to work the issue out with Robinson.
+The two entered a bedroom alone where Taylor made a pass at Robinson and was rejected.
+Upon exiting the bedroom, Robinson related Taylor's behavior to the group, which included his wife, and Taylor eventually attacked Robinson verbally, who screamed back at him.
 During the next meeting, Michael Taylor received an absolution, but nevertheless, his behaviour continued to become more erratic.
-As a result, the local vicar called in other ministers experienced in deliverance in preparation to cast out the demons residing within the man.
+Robinson approached Taylor and his wife with an offer to perform an exorcism but was rebuffed.
+As a result, the local vicar, Peter Vincent, known to be an expert in the art of deliverance called in other experienced ministers in preparation to cast out the demons residing within the man.

-The exorcism, which occurred on 5–6 October 1974 at St. Thomas's Church in Gawber, was headed by Father Peter Vincent, the Anglican priest of St. Thomas's, and was aided by a Methodist clergyman, the Rev. Raymond Smith.
+The exorcism, which occurred on 5–6 October 1974 at St. Thomas's Church in Gawber, was headed by Vincent, the Anglican priest of St. Thomas's, and was aided by a Methodist clergyman, the Rev. Raymond Smith.
 According to Bill Ellis, an authority on folklore and the occult in contemporary culture, the exorcists believed that they had: "In an all-night ceremony...invoked and cast out at least forty demons, including those of incest, bestiality, blasphemy, and lewdness.
 At the end, exhausted, they allowed Taylor to go home, although they felt that at least three demons—insanity, murder, and violence—were still left in him."